verekia/js-stack-from-scratch/tutorial/04-webpack-react-hmr/README.md

 In `dev:start` we explicitly declare file extensions to monitor, `.js` and `.jsx`, and add `dist` in the ignored directories.

-We created a separate `lint` task and added `webpack.config.babel.js` to the checked files.
+We created a separate `lint` task and added `webpack.config.babel.js` to the files to lint.

 - Next, let's create the container for our app in `src/server/render-app.js`, and include the bundle that will be generated: